AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Open Bitstream Unit (OBU)
 : The smallest bitstream data framing unit in AV1.
 All AV1 bitstream structures are packetized in OBUs.

+"S" Mode
+: A scalability mode in which multiple encodings are sent on the same SSRC.
+This includes the S2T1, S2T1h, S2T2, S2T2h, S3T1, S3T1h, S3T2, S3T2h, S3T3 and S3T2h scalability modes defined in Section 6.7.5 of [AV1].

 Selective Forwarding Middlebox (SFM)
 : A middlebox that relays streams among transmitting and receiving clients by selectively forwarding packets without requiring access to the media ([RFC7667]).